Children's Advocacy and Protection Center of Catawba County

 Julia joined the CAPC staff in the summer of 2014.
 She is a certified pediatric nurse practitioner with a PhD in nursing education.
 Julia also teaches nursing at Western Carolina University.
 She has over 30 years of combined experience in pediatric nursing and nursing education.
 She is rostered by the State of North Carolina to perform child medical exams in cases of suspected sexual and physical abuse and neglect.

-Medical Office Assistant – Kayla Goff
+Medical Office Assistant – Anna Carrigan

 Forensic Interviewer – Sarah Chester